gulpetl/gulp-etl-handlelines/README.md

 # gulp-etl-handlelines #

-Utility function providing a "handleline" callback which is called for every record in a message stream.
+Utility function providing a "handleline" callback which is called for every record in a **gulp-etl** **Message Stream**.
 This very powerful functionality can be used for filtering, transformations, counters, etc. and is a nice way to add functionality without building a full module.
 It also powers a number of our other modules, greatly simplifying their development by handling the "boilerplate" code needed for a module.
+Works in both buffer and streaming mode.

 This is a **[gulp-etl](https://gulpetl.com/)** plugin, and as such it is a [gulp](https://gulpjs.com/) plugin. **data-etl** plugins processes [ndjson](http://ndjson.org/) data streams/files which we call **Message Streams** and which are compliant with the [Singer specification](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#output).
 Message Streams look like this: